Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/FmrcTutorial.md

 ---
 title: Forecast Model Run Collection (FMRC) Tutorial
-last_updated: 2020-04-22
+last_updated: 2020-08-26
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: fmrc_tutorial.html
 ---

 The `featureCollection` element is a way to tell the TDS to serve collections of [CDM Feature Datasets](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/feature_datasets.html){:target="_blank"}.
-Currently this is used mostly for [gridded data](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/grid_datasets.html){:target="_blank"} whose time and spatial coordinates are recognized by the CDM software stack.
+Currently, this is used mostly for [gridded data](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/grid_datasets.html){:target="_blank"} whose time and spatial coordinates are recognized by the CDM software stack.
 This allows the TDS to automatically create logical datasets composed of collections of files, particularly gridded model data output, called **Forecast Model Run Collections (FMRC)**.

 A Forecast Model Run Collection is a collection of forecast model output.
 A special kind of aggregation, called an **FMRC Aggregation**, creates a dataset that has two time coordinates, called the `run` time and the `forecast` time.
 This dataset can then be sliced up in various ways to create 1D time views of the model output.
 See {% include link_file.html file="tds_tutorial/fmrc/FmrcPoster.pdf" text="this poster" %} for a detailed example.
 As of TDS 4.2, you should use the `featureCollection` element in your configuration catalog.
 (The previous way of doing this was with a `datasetFmrc` element, which is now deprecated.)

 The component files of the collection must all be recognized as as a `Grid` Feature type by the CDM software.

-## Exercise: Creating datasets out of the FMRC
+## Exercise: Creating Datasets Out Of The FMRC

 Download {% include link_file.html file="tds_tutorial/fmrc/catalogFmrc.xml" text="catalogFmrc.xml" %}, place it in your TDS `${tds.content.root.path}/thredds` directory and add a `catalogRef` to it from your main catalog.